Explained: What is an Uninterruptible Power Supply?

 What Are the Benefits of an Uninterruptible Power Supply (UPS)?

-• Business Continuity: Time is money.
-UPS systems ensure that businesses remain operational during short-term power failures, minimising financial losses.
+• Business Continuity: Ensures businesses remain operational during short-term power failures.

 • Energy Efficiency: Modern UPS systems come with energy-saving features that reduce electricity consumption, contributing to a greener environment.